developmentseed/espa-surface-reflectance/lasrc/README.md

    with the surface reflectance bands.
 These are int16 image bands with a valid range of 0-5000 (unscaled).
 The scale factor for unscaling is 0.001, and the fill value is -9999.
+2. Added support for both MODIS and VIIRS auxiliary products so that we can process historic MODIS auxiliary and forward stream VIIRS auxiliary products.
+   This includes bringing back the MODIS auxiliary scripts to allow the LAADS MODIS auxiliary products to be generated as long as the user desires.
+3. Fixed the MODIS auxiliary WV scale factor.
+Changed from 200 to 100.
+4. Released the FORTRAN code which processes the VIIRS auxiliary products.